frankhjung/article-git-pipelines/README.md

 * `variables` - define a variable to be used in all *jobs*
 * `stages` - declares the jobs to run
 * `before_script` - commands to run before all *jobs*
 * `render` - name of *job* associated with a stage.
-Jobs of the same stage are run in parallel
+Jobs in the same stage are run in parallel
 * `stage` - associates a *job* with a stage
 * `script` - commands to run for this *job*
 * `artitacts` - path to objects to archive, these can be downloaded if the *job* completes successfully